XiaozhouCui/WDV/README.txt

 Discussion message (new content type)
-Trainer can publish on class notice board (new functionality) Trainer can leave a message (new functionality) Student can browse own class (new functionality) Student can browse and download training materials (new functionality) Student can leave a message (new functionality)
+Trainer can publish on class notice board (new functionality) Trainer can leave a message (new functionality) Student can leave a message (new functionality)
 Record history of change (new functionality) Prospective student can add a course to a shopping cart (new functionality)